 Thankfully, the Modern Coin Magic learning DVD also provides a wealth of quality tricks as well.
 In fact, this magic learning DVD set offers more advanced magic tricks for its niche than any other DVD set we reviewed.
 Even better, this magic learning DVD set also offers a dizzying number of techniques to provide additional skills for pulling off the magic tricks as well.

-This is in a large part due to the diligent instruction of the performer, professional magician Ben Salinas.
-Like other products on our list, the Modern Coin Magic learning DVD set is a visual instruction on a book of magic tricks that has existed for decades, J. B. Bobo’s “Modern Coin Magic”.
-While this magic learning DVD set does not come with the book, it is arguably more important for a budding magician trying to learn this book’s tricks than perhaps some of the other books tied to products we reviewed.
-This is because magic coin tricks are more difficult to articulate, so the visual instruction is almost necessary for some of the more advanced tricks.
+This is in large part due to the diligent instruction of the performer, professional magician Ben Salinas.
+Like other products on our list, the Modern Coin Magic learning DVD set is a visual instruction on a book of magic tricks that have existed for decades, J. B. Bobo’s “Modern Coin Magic.”
+While this magic learning DVD set does not come with the book, it is arguably more important for a budding magician to learn this book’s tricks than perhaps some of the other books tied to products we reviewed.
+This is because magic coin tricks are more difficult to articulate, so visual instruction is almost necessary for some more advanced tricks.

-Ben Salinas is a great instructor who provides clear and easy to follow instructions while at the same time presenting a personable front.
-Moreover, he provides plenty of additional insights that will improve your ability to pull off the trick as well as perform in front of people.
+Ben Salinas is a great instructor who provides straightforward and easy to follow instructions while at the same time presenting a personable front.
+Moreover, he provides plenty of additional insights that will improve your ability to pull off the trick and perform in front of people.
 In terms of production value, this is arguably the best-produced DVD set that we saw, though it is definitely not up to contemporary standards.

 5. MAGIC TRICKS DVD – An Amazing Magic Tricks DVD Collection of Classic Rope Tricks and Stunning Magic Tricks with Rings and Strings – Best Rope Trick Magic Learning DVD

 Magic Touches is one of the brands on our list that does not specialize in magic trick kits.
-While they actually offer a fair number of them, they also sell painting supplies and sports towels as well.
-That said, magic trick kits do make up the majority of the Magic Touches catalog, and this magic learning DVD is the fourth in the series.
+While they actually offer a fair number of them, they also sell painting supplies and sports towels.
+That said, magic trick kits make up most of the Magic Touches catalog, and this magic learning DVD is the fourth in the series.
 This is also the only magic learning DVD set that focuses on rope tricks.

 VHS Quality.
 Again

-That said, the instructions themselves are same high quality that we have seen time and time again throughout our list.
+That said, the instructions themselves are the same high quality that we have seen time and time again throughout our list.
 Easy to understand and clearly articulated, the instructions are not difficult to follow, though the tricks will still take plenty of practice.
-That said, this magic learning DVD also includes a number of sleight of hand tricks to make pulling off the actual magic tricks easier.
+That said, this magic learning DVD also includes several sleights of hand tricks to make pulling off the actual magic tricks easier.

 Best Magic DVDs Buyer’s Guide

 Depending on the type of magic tricks taught, you may require some props to perform them.
 For a large number of magic trick types, these props are often little more than things that can either be easily found at home or purchased for little cost.
-At the same time, some of the more advanced tricks will require additional props, of which high-quality versions can be somewhat costly.
+Simultaneously, some of the more advanced tricks will require additional props, of which high-quality versions can be somewhat costly.

-One of the most common types of a magic trick which may require a specialized prop are card tricks.
-While many card tricks can be performed with a regular deck of playing cards, some card tricks are benefited by or outright need a special deck of cards that are either marked or physically altered in some way.
+One of the most common types of magic trick which may require a specialized prop are card tricks.
+While many card tricks can be performed with a regular deck of playing cards, some card tricks are benefited by or outright need a special deck of either marked or physically altered in some way.

 This is clearly the most important part of any magic learning DVD kit.
-Though, one thing to keep in mind is that all magic tricks, regardless the type or skill level, require a high degree of dexterity and often many hours of practice to pull off properly.
+One thing to keep in mind is that all magic tricks, regardless of the type of skill level, require a high degree of dexterity and often many hours of practice to pull off properly.
 The DVD also often works best when it supplements or is supplemented by a booklet.
 Booklets allow the manufacturer to provide static information that you can easily go over and over again at your own pace.
-Still, there are a number of factors that can help you judge one magic learning DVD against another.
+Still, several factors can help you judge one magic learning DVD against another.

 The instructor must present the information in a clear voice with a measured cadence.
 If the speaker has a speech impediment, you may have difficulty understanding the instructions.
-Likewise, if the instructor speaks too quickly you might miss some vital information while too slowly will make it difficult to remain focused.
+Likewise, if the instructor speaks too quickly, you might miss some vital information while also slowly will make it difficult to remain focused.

-Considering you need to focus all of your attention on the instruction, it can work against your learning for the DVD to be of a poor video production.
-Granted, nobody really expects these DVDs to have movie quality video production with CGI special effects, but many magic learning DVDs use recordings that were made on a VHS and ported over to a DVD format.
+Considering you need to focus all of your attention on the instruction, it can work against your DVD learning to be of poor video production.
+Granted, nobody really expects these DVDs to have movie-quality video production with CGI special effects.
+Still, many magic learning DVDs use recordings made on a VHS and ported over to a DVD format.
 This can be a much bigger problem for children who are more likely to be turned off by the outdated video production.

 Most of the time, a magic learning DVD set will focus on a single type of trick.
 Whether it is card tricks, coin tricks, or rope tricks, you will likely have to buy multiple magic learning DVD sets to cover them all.
-That said, there are a couple complete magic kits, but they do not always provide the best props.
-In this instance, you may be better served buying superior quality props separately, but still using the variety magic kit instructional DVD.
+That said, there are a couple of complete magic kits, but they do not always provide the best props.
+In this instance, you may be better served to buy superior quality props separately but still using the variety magic kit instructional DVD.

 Ultimately, the choice of which is the best magic learning DVD will come down to your strengths and weaknesses.
 If you want a magic learning DVD that requires almost no props, then the Modern Coin Magic is likely your best bet.
 Of course, if you want to test your skills with somewhat more impressive magic tricks, the Magic Touches Classic Rope Tricks DVD is probably a better bet.

 Of course, kids will often want to get in on the fun as well, in which case Ideal Toy’s Magic Show Suitcase is a good entry with a wide variety of tricks.
-For card tricks, the Royal Road is a classic and provides a marked Deland deck, but the 7 Volume set is the better all-around value.
+The Royal Road is a classic for card tricks and provides a marked Deland deck, but the 7 Volume set is the better all-around value.